FOUNDINPD/WGS_Genotyping/README.md

 ### Comparison with WGS

+Comparison_with_WGS.sh => This is the script to prepare the data

+plot_differences_between_WGS_and_chip.R => This file is needed to run each chromosome for all samples

+Example.pdf => Example of how output pdf looks like

 ### Genetic integrity
 Assessing the Genetic integrity of genotyping data based on B allele frequency and Log R ratio.